Skip to content

 • Olive ridley, loggerhead, and leatherback (less common but still called pagong-dagat)

 Pronunciation is pah-GONG dah-GAT—say it smoothly with a light roll on the “g” if you can.
 Unlike land turtles (pagong), sea turtles cannot retract their heads fully and have flippers instead of feet for swimming.
+In the Philippines, sea turtles are protected by law—killing, trading, or disturbing them is illegal—and they symbolize longevity, resilience, and the health of the ocean.

-Fascinating Facts About Pagong-Dagat in Philippine Waters
+Fascinating Facts About Sea Turtle in Tagalog (Pagong-Dagat)

 The Philippines hosts five of the seven sea turtle species: green, hawksbill, olive ridley, loggerhead, and leatherback.
 Major nesting sites include the Turtle Islands Heritage Protected Area (Tawi-Tawi), Baguan Island, and beaches in Zambales, Palawan, and Quezon.
 The green sea turtle (sisikan) is the most common nester, while hawksbills are prized for their beautiful shells (now fully protected).
+You can learn more about global conservation efforts through the World Wildlife Fund or the Sea Turtle Conservancy.

 Sea turtles migrate thousands of kilometers between feeding and nesting grounds, often returning to the exact beach where they hatched.
 Females lay 50–200 eggs per clutch, but only about 1 in 1,000 hatchlings survives to adulthood due to predators, pollution, and human threats.
 In Philippine culture, pagong-dagat are seen as gentle ocean guardians—many coastal communities hold festivals and release programs to celebrate and protect them.

-How to Use “Pagong-Dagat” in Everyday Tagalog: 12 Example Sentences
+How to Use Pagong-Dagat in Everyday Tagalog: 12 Example Sentences

 Here are 12 practical sentences using pagong-dagat (and related terms), with Tagalog first followed by English translation.
 These cover sightings, facts, conservation, and casual conversation.